 Before implementing an AI tool for marketing campaigns, there are a few key factors to consider:

-As with any marketing program, it is important that clear goals and KPIs are established from the outset.
+As with any marketing program, it is important that clear goals and marketing analytics are established from the outset.
 Start by identifying areas within campaigns or operations that AI could stand to improve, such as segmentation.
 Then establish clear KPIs that will help illuminate how successful the AI augmented campaign has been – this is especially important for qualitative goals such as “improve customer experience.”

 Data Privacy Standards